-Western red cedar and grand fir are prominent in creek bottoms throughout the area, with ponderosa pine and Douglas fir being found mid-slope, and lodgepole pine and sub-alpine fir found in the highest elevations.
+Western red cedar and grand fir are prominent in creek bottoms throughout the area, with ponderosa pine and Douglas fir found mid-slope, and lodgepole pine and sub-alpine fir found in the highest elevations.
 Payson’s milkvetch, Idaho douglasia, candystick, clustered-lady’s slipper, banks monkeyflower, and evergreen kittentail are Region One sensitive plant species.
-The 500-acre Warm Spring Creek Research Natural Area (RNA) is located near the confluence of Warm Springs Creek and Running Creek.
+The 500 acre Warm Spring Creek Research Natural Area (RNA) is located near the confluence of Warm Springs Creek and Running Creek.
 Pacific Yew can be found with the RNA.

 The geology of Meadow Creek is unique.
 The headwaters of Meadow Creek proper were never glaciated.
 Thus, the meadows in the upper stream system were not scoured, as were most high elevation mountain meadows.

 The Meadow Creek Roadless Area is considered the most important fishery of any roadless area on the Nez Perce portion of the Nez Perce – Clearwater National Forests.
-Due to intact habitat and incredibly high water quality, healthy populations of West-slope cutthroat, steelhead, rainbow trout, and bull trout exist throughout the drainage.
+Due to intact habitat and incredibly high water quality, healthy populations of Westslope – cutthroat, steelhead, rainbow trout, and Bull trout exist throughout the drainage.
 Summer Chinook still make their journey from the ocean to the clean and cold tributaries of the roadless area.
 Despite these facts, fishing pressure is small, particularly compared to hunting seasons.

-Grey wolves, wolverines, fisher, and black bear inhabit Meadow Creek, with habitat available for grizzly bears and lynx.
-The status of the latter two species is unknown, though it is believed lynx still inhabit the area.
+Gray wolves, wolverines, fisher, and black bear inhabit Meadow Creek, with habitat available for grizzly bears and lynx.
+The status of the latter two species is unknown, though it is believed Canada lynx still inhabit the area.
 The roadless area contains important summer range for elk and winter range for moose, with mule and whitetail deer also finding forage in this highly productive and dense forest.
 The Coeur d’Alene salamander, Columbia spotted frog, and the western toad can also be found by those that take the time to carefully and meticulously search for these rare species.